-Animal Forms/Functions and their Role in Our Human Experience
+Animal Physiology’s Legacy in Our Human Experience

 Animals are organisms which move.
 Movement is perhaps the single largest evolutionary leap and required the development of specialized tissues for both movement (muscle tissue/Mesoderm) and tissues to figure out the how/where/why of action (nerve tissue/Ectoderm).
 These tissues overlay and are supported by the core endoderm, and in turn, support the endoderm by enabling access to nutrients and opportunities to reproduce.

 DISCUSSION OF SOMATOTYPES

 Originally movement was extension and contraction(e.g.: how a snail moves), but rather quickly developed into a free-swimming movement, which can be considered movement along a line.
 Jellies are an example of early experiments in movement.
 Fish, amphibians, and reptiles are much more advanced vertebrates that continue to operate within this constraint of linear movement.

 Here is a fun article from Science Magazine that talks about what it was like for our ancestors at the beginning of the era of animals:

 Discussion of the emergence of animal form at the line dimension.
 Time not sensed.